-Also, letter dictated by a slave named Rebecca, to Judith Ellen Mordecai (grandaughter of Jacob Mordecai), August 29, 1852.
+Also, letter dictated by an enslaved woman named Rebecca, to Judith Ellen Mordecai (grandaughter of Jacob Mordecai), August 29, 1852.
 In the letter, Rebecca expresses her condolences to Ellen upon the death of her husband Sam Fox Mordecai.
-It is unclear which of Ellen's cousins performed the dictation for Rebecca.

 Person Family Papers, 1754-1971.
 Louisburg, N.C.

-The Person Papers includes one letter (December 28, 1862) from Fannie, a slave, to her husband, Norfleet Perry.
-Perry was a personal servant to Theophilus Perry, who served in the Confederate Army.
-It is unclear if this letter was actually written by Fannie or dictated to her mistress.
+The Person Papers includes one letter (December 28, 1862) from Fannie to her husband, Norfleet Perry.
+Norfleet Perry was also enslaved, and Theophilus Perry, an officer in the Confederate Army, took Norfleet with him as his body servant.
+It is unclear if this letter was written by Fannie or dictated by her.
 Fannie expresses her longing and love for her husband and refers to her extended family with whom she lives.
 For a discussion of this letter see: Campbell, Randolph B. and Donald K. Pickens.
 "Documents: 'My Dear Husband': A Texas Slave's Love Letter, 1862" Journal of Negro History 1980 v.
 65, n.
 4, p.
 361-364.

 Richard H. Riddick Papers, 1840-1879.
 Pantego, N.C.

-Two letters dated November 1, 1850 and December 5, 1850 are from runaway slave Thomas Rightso to his father.
+Two letters dated November 1, 1850 and December 5, 1850 are from Thomas Rightso, who escaped slavery, to his father.
 The first letter appears to have been transcribed by Mrs. Ann Eliza James of Boston.
 The letters describe his escape “in the knight when the Moon was gon away…” and detail a plan to purchase his wife and children so that they can join him.
 The collection also contains newspaper accounts, correspondence, and a map documenting Riddick’s unsuccessful attempt to recapture a slave named Lewis who escaped to Boston in 1851.
 The slave letters have been transcribed and published in Blacks in Bondage, edited by Robert Starobin (New Viewpoints, 1974), pp. 153-156.